How to Convince Your Body to Lose Weight

 Because here’s the thing.
 For many of you it is usually one of a few things:

 You used to be able to lose weight by either cutting back or exercising more.

 For others, you never had a problem until your fifties or menopause.

 And some of you have always had a heavier body.

 Whatever your situation, one thing you can do is have compassion for your body.
 You can treat your body with kindness.

 As women, most of us have spent decades depriving ourselves in growing desperation of having the body we long for.

 Okay, here’s some bad news.
 By age 50 or 60, your body is sick and tired, literally, of diets and deprivation.
-It’s served you faithfully and all it gets for its trouble is you telling it how terrible it looks and how weak you are.

 This is NOT the formula for a healthy body!